 8. Fairfield – Total Score: 69/100

 Fairfield, located in the diverse and dynamic landscape of Sydney, stands out as a prominent hub of affordability and cultural diversity.
-This suburb is a testament to how diverse cultural backgrounds and affordable living can coalesce to create a vibrant and enriching community.
+Fairfield is a testament to how diverse cultural backgrounds and affordable living can coalesce to create a vibrant and enriching community.

 Scoring Criteria: